smitmartijn/networkinsight-cookbook/manuscript/intro.md

 Arkin was later acquired in June of 2016 by VMware and it is now known as vRealize Network Insight.

 Let's dive in!

-P.S: I've written this book on personal title, not as a VMware employee.
-Any opinions in here are my own and not per se the opinion of VMware.

-# Foreword by Shiv Agarwal

-*Founder of ArkinNet, currently Vice-President of Network Insight with VMware*

-VMware vRealize Network Insight (or vRNI, or Network Insight) has seen a massive adoption in VMware customer base helping our customers get end-to-end visibility and operational simplicity as they embrace a software defined approach to networking and security.
-Network Insight completes VMware's Virtual Cloud Network vision and story by providing seamlessly visibility and converged network operations across the data center (virtual and physical) and hybrid cloud as well as branch offices and remote sites (via SD-WAN integration).

-Jogging down the memory lane, Network Insight came into VMware through the Arkin (ArkinNet) acquisition.
-As it happens so often in Silicon Valley, my co-founder and I were at VMware before we went out and started Arkin (in 2013).
-We had joined VMware (in 2008) as part of the Blue Lane acquisition.
-At Blue Lane, we had built a virtual firewall which became the first-generation virtual firewall (VMware NSX DFW) inside VMware.
-During our first tenure at VMware (2008-2013), NSX was in its infancy.
-We saw enterprise customers struggling to operate their virtual networking stack.
-They were trying to use their existing legacy processes and toolset.
-Their people's mindset was geared and tuned to managing physical networks.
-Virtualization was new to the network operators.
-That's when my cofounder and I got the idea of starting Arkin.
-You start a company with a big vision, ours was to transform how networks are operated.
-Idea was to bring consumer grade simplicity to managing networks.
-We wanted to challenge the status quo.
-Our first set of use cases was to help customers implement micro-segmentation and operationalize NSX.
-NSX was becoming the dominant network virtualization stack and we betted on it.
-We got the first product out in 18 months with some of the marquee NSX customers using it in production and were acquired by VMware in 36 months.
-At VMware, it was like a match made in heaven.
-Thanks to the NSX sales team, the two products together (NSX and Network Insight) started flying off the shelf!
-It's been fun!
-I tell my team often that the acquisition by VMware was a mere pit stop in our journey, which, at the time of writing this foreword, is still continuing.

-We continue to build.
-Network Insights expanded charter and scope now includes end-to-end network operations - monitoring, troubleshooting and optimization.
-By combining the different types of network data (flows, packets, metrics, config, streaming, etc.), we have provided a unique platform for our customers to converge their traditionally silo-ed visibility and realize a multitude of use cases around next generation networking and security.
-We have also created a unique advantage for ourselves by adding a strong application context to network and security dataset.
-Applications are the lifeline of an enterprise and Network Insight's powerful application discovery and planning feature enables our customers to see their network and security data through the lens of their applications.
-We are thus elevating IT and empowering them to have a more business-oriented conversation with their line of businesses.

-Over the next few years, we see the operational silos breaking at a rapid pace and a lot of automation happening, ultimately leading to self-driving networks.
-That's the future.
-Silos create inefficiency and finger pointing.
-Our vision is to bring a high degree of efficiency in network operations through convergence, consumer grade experience and analytical insights.
-We continue to deliver upon our vision by investing in new areas.
-Recently, we acquired a company, Veriflow, which has pioneered the area of network verification in software.
-This technique is used in many mission critical industries where failure can be catastrophic such as airlines and space.
-Networking is mission critical for our customers.
-With this acquisition, we will be arming our customers with network modeling and prediction and significantly push the frontier of network operations in the enterprises.

-I am very happy and excited to be writing this foreword for Martijns book on VMware vRealize Network Insight.
-Martijn has been the technical face and flag bearer of Network Insight in the EMEA region for a long time.
-I hope the insights captured in his book will trigger in the mind of its readers a genuine thought about transforming their network and security operations.

 # Markau examples